elasmo4/Biodiversity-Dashboard/README.md

 > Biodiversity-Dashboard provides a clickable dashboard and
 >
-> Visitors should check that the dashboard displays upon launching URL
+> Visitors should check that the dashboard displays upon launching URL made available above.
 >

 <h5>Contact:</h5>